Blargian/BGL/README.md

 # Boost Graph Library

-Repository with code and examples for learning the Boost Graph Library.
+Repository with notes and code examples for learning the Boost Graph Library.

 <table>
 <thead>